Organic Organization: What It Is and How to Build One

 - Continuous adaptation: Structure changes as market demands shift

 For product managers and leaders, understanding organic structures matters because they directly impact how decisions get made, how fast you can respond to customer feedback, and how empowered your teams feel.
 When I was working at a fintech company that grew from 600 to over 2,000 employees in two years, I witnessed firsthand how organizational structure either enables or constrains product development.
+Teams with organic characteristics shipped faster, iterated more, and retained better talent.
+Teams stuck in mechanistic silos struggled with handoffs, approvals, and slow feedback loops.

 Organic vs Mechanistic Organizations